loriortiz/cover-11ty/content/articles/martha-diamond/index.md

   <h3 class="article-subtitle">Robert Miller Gallery</h3>

 Amid a bluster of bravura passages, buildings cluster in urban canyons.
 Architecture takes on a figurative shadow.
 Lit windows in the night become bright wraiths, each brushstroke palpable, unique and personalized.
 Martha Diamond is a painter of great space.
 She cites churches and cathedrals as the kinds of spaces "that make people feel terrific."
 In her trademark style, abstract realism is draped over an evocative narrative.
 A blue shadow turns a tall building into a sentinel.
 Rows of dwellings become calligraphic.
-Flourishes and and orchestrated streaks assemble into portentous compositions with seemingly kinetic potential.
+Flourishes and orchestrated streaks assemble into portentous compositions with seemingly kinetic potential.

 <p style="writing-mode: vertical-rl;text-orientation:sideways;font-size:1.2em;margin: 0 auto 1em">§</p>